Tired of Not Being the Fun Parent? 3 Reasons to Keep Going

 They would have this sort of shocked look when I would call them out.
 It’s like they didn’t know the rules or that they had been purposely targeted for cruel and unusual punishment.

-None of these tasks were really easy to spin into an exciting and meaningful event.
-It became monotonous and thankless.
-No child says, “Thanks mom for making me eat my green vegetables, ruining my social life, or isolating me in my room for hours to do reading and math so I can be an amazing adult someday.”
+Being a mom is a thankless job somedays.
+In fact, no child says, “Thanks mom for making me eat my green vegetables, ruining my social life, or isolating me in my room for hours to do reading and math so I can be an amazing adult someday.”

 If you are waiting for some sort of great platitude or public announcement of your great sacrifice and strength-don’t hold your breath.
 It’s not coming.
 The rewards come years later.